 Goffman’s theory of self-presentation suggests that individuals present themselves in manners in which they wish others to view them.
 Goffman alludes to life being a “drama,” and the two types of self-presentation depicted by individuals as daily life “performances” are front-stage performances and back-stage performances.
 In front-stage performances, individuals are especially concerned with the impression they create in the minds of others.
 On the other hand, in back-stage performances individuals are more candid, often sharing information as if no audience or an audience of familiar people were present (Goffman, 1959).

 Research on the self-presentation of athletes suggests that athletes engage in back-stage performances on social-media platforms (Hambrick et al., 2010).
-Professional cyclists offered insights into the terrain and conditions of the event route, adding a level of personal knowledge for fans that journalists would not have necessarily focused on.
-(Kassing and Sanderson 2010).
+Professional cyclists offered insights into the terrain and conditions of the event route, adding a level of personal knowledge for fans that journalists would not have necessarily focused on (Kassing and Sanderson 2010).

 When it comes to front-stage performances, Krane et al. (2010) investigated female college athletes’ self-presentation preferences.
 They found that female athletes wanted to be portrayed in ways that emphasized their power and strength.
 Support for the preferences of female athletes to be portrayed as powerful athletes was found in later research by Lebel and Danylchuk (2014).